Infinitesimal rational actions

 \subsection{Proof of the main Theorem}

-We begin this part with three technical results that are the building blocks for the construction of generically free rational actions done in the proof of Theorem \ref{mainthm}: the main idea of the proof is to show that for $G$ an infinitesimal commutative unipotent $k$-group scheme with $n$ nilpotency index of $F_G$, a generically free rational action of $G_{n-1}=\ker(F_G^{n-1})$ on a variety $X$ can be extended to a rational action of $G$.
+We begin this part with three technical results that are the building blocks for the construction of generically free rational actions done in the proof of Theorem \ref{mainthm}: the main idea of the proof is to show that for $G$ an infinitesimal commutative unipotent $k$-group scheme of height $n$, a generically free rational action of $G_{n-1}=\ker(F_G^{n-1})$ on a variety $X$ can be extended to a rational action of $G$.
+The main Theorem will then be proved by an inductive argument with base step given by Proposition \ref{frobkeraction}, which settles the case of commutative trigonalizable group schemes of height one.

+Let us remark that the Theorem is stated for $k$ a perfect field and the main reason for this is that, thanks to Proposition \ref{infwitt}, over perfect fields we have a good control of the structure of any infinitesimal commutative unipotent group scheme in terms of its ambient space given by finite Witt vectors.
+Nevertheless, the constructive proof of Theorem \ref{mainthm} works over an arbitrary field and can be used to build generically free rational actions of infinitesimal commutative unipotent group schemes, provided one has enough control on the structure of the group scheme they are considering.
+This also motivates us to keep the notation $kK^p$ that, when $k$ is perfect, coincides with $K^p$.

 Lemma \ref{actiononquotient} tells us that if $G_{n-1}$ acts on $X$, then $G$ acts already on $X^{(p)}$.
-Lemma \ref{extendtopbasis} shows that to extend a rational action of $G_{n-1}$, it is enough to define it on a $p$-basis of the fraction field $K=k(X)/kK^p$.
+Lemma \ref{extendtopbasis} shows that to extend a rational action of $G_{n-1}$, it is enough to define it on a $p$-basis of the function field $K=k(X)/kK^p$.
 Lemma \ref{commder} shows that under certain commutativity assumptions, some commutators are indeed derivations on $K$.